kaytwastaken/kayt-dev-svelte/src/posts/twitch-yt-me.md

 As of writing:

 - I typically average a whopping *3 viewers*, who are most often some of my friends,
-- and I have and equally outstanding *57 followers*, most of which have never returned for multiple streams.
+- and I have and equally outstanding *58 followers*, most of which have never returned for multiple streams.

 Despite my less than impressive numbers, I still have a ton of fun, and I'm actually quite close to passing the requirements for Twitch affiliate!
 Will I do anything when I pass that milestone?
 Who knows!
 Either way, I'm excited to see where this hobby ends up taking me.

 ### the state of twitch

-Taking a break from talking about myself, I though I'd take a second to just talk about Twitch as a whole.
+Taking a break from talking about myself, I thought I'd take a second to just talk about Twitch as a whole.
 I knew it was already a depressing website in a handful of ways, but the number of times I've seen popular streamers playing the anti-semetic transphobic wizard game is genuinely disappointing :/ Call me a pessimist but it feels like media literacy is certifiably 6 feet under.

 ## happenings on [youtube](https://www.youtube.com/@kayt_was_taken)
 Moving on to the other nightmare video site, I've been having a ton of fun making content for YouTube!
 I picked up editing again when I started throwing together some osu! highlights ([one of which](https://youtu.be/QLu8hOD2m1U) did surprisingly well, nearly reaching 1000 views!), and I've planned out a few larger projects!
 The biggest of which is still very much in the works (even though I had hoped to have it out in early January...).
 Right now the hardest part is getting the drawings I need for it done. 🙃